thomasballinger/jsrisk/readme.md

 * `/about`
   static about page
 * `/login`
-  login? not sure how we're doing authentication
+  login? not sure how we are doing authentication
 * `game/northamerica/play`
   page where can play game with javascript